 Joanne Reykdal is delighted to be a member of the ASH community this year.
 She has been an educator for 38 years with international experience as a High School chemistry and maths teacher at the Jakarta International School, the Singapore American School, and Cairo American College where she was also the IB Coordinator.
 She entered her administrative career as a High School Principal at the American School of Kuwait for 3 years followed by a K-12 Principalship at the American Overseas School of Rome for 4 years.
 Her most recent administrative position was at the American School of Madrid where she was a Middle/High School Principal for 7 years, and as enrollment increased, a High School Principal for 6 years.
 In all of these positions, she has sought to focus on developing curricular and co-curricular programs to ensure that students can achieve their goals and become educated world citizens.
 Ms. Reykdal looks forward to working with the ASH community this year to make this academic year a positive educational experience for all ASH High School students and their parents.

-Franne's career spans education and research, strategic communications, resource development and advancement, and operational leadership.
+Franne's career spans education, research and sustainable development.
+She brings a track record in operational leadership and institutional advancement, including strategic communications, marketing and admissions management, alumni engagement, and resource development.
 She comes to ASH from Keystone Academy in Beijing, where she served on its Marketing Communications team.
 Between 2010 and 2016, Franne was part of a Johns Hopkins University faculty team conducting public health research in rural Zimbabwe.
-She has also worked for Catholic Relief Services from the USA, Africa and the Middle East in the fields of resource development and communications.
-Franne holds a Master's Degree in Linguistics from KUL (BC), and post graduate certificates in International Marketing from The American University in Cairo and in Business Leadership from Cornell University.
+She has also contributed to the development of sustainable growth programs for Catholic Relief Services in the US, Africa, Asia and the Middle East.
+Franne holds a Master's Degree in Linguistics from KUL (BC), and post graduate certificates in International Marketing from the American University in Cairo and in Business Leadership from Cornell University.
 Franne is a certified K-12 educational media specialist and National Geographic educator.

 University preparatory program for ages 3-18.
 Fully accredited by the Council of International Schools and the Middle States Association of Colleges and Schools.